eswan18/ethanswan.com/content/posts/2023/2023-06-26-errors-rust-go/index.md

 What if the user entered values that aren't integers?
 What if `d` is 0?
+Again: crash!

 It's easy to miss one of these, and as programs grow larger, it's inevitable that certain error cases are forgotten.
-And part of the purpose of functions is abstracting away implementation details, so you can forgive the programmer for not realizing that a certain function might return a specific type of error.
+After all, functions are meant to abstract away implementation details, so you can forgive the programmer for not realizing that a certain function might return a specific type of error.
 But that introduces the potential for unexpected crashes at any time.

 ## Errors as values: the hot new thing

 So we've decided against exceptions.
-What are our other options?

-The C language doesn't have exceptions, but error handling is quite cumbersome.
-It's been a long time since I've used C, but I recall functions returning special values like `-1` as a way to denote an error.
-If your function must return an integer and there is no other way to propagate data to the calling code, that's probably your best option.
-But we've come a long way since C and newer languages have pioneered different approaches.

-In both Go and Rust, exceptions don't exist and errors are (mostly) treated like any other data value.
-The interesting part – and the difference between the languages – is the set of features and idioms for dealing with them.
-I'll show what I mean.
+We want to only send data back from our function via the return value.
+That means that any errors must be included in that return value somehow.

+This is sometimes called "errors as values", since errors are treated just like any other data type in the language and there are a few different ways to implement it.
+Let's look at both Go and Rust.

-## Errors in Go
+### Errors in Go

 Here's how you'd write an idiomatic Go program that does what our Python script did: